Jui-Chʻi Liu

 Professor Jui-Chʻi Liu (劉瑞琪) is a professor of Institute of Visual Studies, National Yang Ming Chiao Tung University, Taipei, Taiwan.
 She is the author of articles on women photographers and artists, published in Anglo-American journals and Taiwanese journals and books.
 Her research interests include gender and visual cultures (visual arts, photography, fashion, film), history of photography, history of (post)modern art, art theories, as well as feminist and critical theories.

 Education

 Liu obtained her B.A. in Foreign Languages and Literatures and her M.A. in Art History at National Taiwan University.
 She received her M.A. and Ph.D. from History of Art Department, Bryn Mawr College in 1996 and 1999.

 Career

 Liu taught at National Cheng Kung University (1999-2006) and National Tsing Hua University (2005-2009) before joining in National Yang Ming University in 2009.
 She was the founding Director of Institute of Visual Studies at National Yang Ming University from 2013 to 2019.
 Her university has merged with National Chiao Tung University in February, 2021.
-She is currently a professor at the institute and is serving as the convener in The Arts Discipline, Department of Humanities and Social Sciences, Ministry of Science and Technology, Taiwan from 2022 to 2024.
+She is currently a professor at the institute and is serving as the convener in The Arts Discipline, Department of Humanities and Social Sciences, National Science and Technology Council, Taiwan from 2022 to 2024.